linode/docs/docs/guides/development/python/python-sets/index.md

 Python's sets provide unordered collections modeled on mathematical sets, complete with mathematical sets' logical operations.
 Among the Python collection data types, sets stand out with unique features that make them especially useful in many contexts.

-This tutorial gets you set up with everything you need to start using Python sets.
+This guide gets you set up with everything you need to start using Python sets.
 It elaborates on what Python sets are, how to create them, how to modify them, and how to use their mathematical operations.

 ## What Are Sets in Python?

 In Python, a set is an unordered collection of unique elements.
 Sets are also by nature highly efficient at checking for specific values.
-Additionally, they are able to perform mathematical set operations like union, intersection, and difference.
+Additionally, they can perform mathematical set operations like union, intersection, and difference.

-A Python set consist of a comma-separated list of unique values wrapped in curly braces, like this:
+A Python set consists of a comma-separated list of unique values wrapped in curly braces as shown below:

     {2, 4, 6, 8}